BDC Hamburger Icon

 How social media can help you build your brand’s identity

 In today’s business world, you need a social media strategy to strengthen your company’s reputation.
-That could mean creating content, working with social media influencers, or building your brand in other organic ways.
+That could mean creating content, working with social media influencers or building your brand in other organic ways.

 Use social media follow-backs as a way to engage potential customers, strategic partners and others who can help you grow your business.
 As an expanding arena for business presence and marketing, social media could become the backbone of your brand’s identity.

-Jennifer Dublino and Marisa Sanfilippo contributed to the reporting and writing in this article.
-Some source interviews were conducted for a previous version of this article.
+Kimberlee Leonard contributed to this article.
+Source interviews were conducted for a previous version of this article.

 BDC Logo